MicrosoftDocs/architecture-center/docs/reference-architectures/data/stream-processing-asa.md

 ## Scalability considerations

+### Event Hubs

+The throughput capacity of Event Hubs is measured in [throughput units]((https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features#throughput-units).
+You can autoscale an event hub by enabling [auto-inflate](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-auto-inflate), which automatically scales the throughput units bassed on traffic, up to a configure maximum.

+### Stream Analytics

+For Stream Analytics, the computing resources allocated to a job are measured in Streaming Units.
 Stream Analytics jobs scale best if the job can be parallelized.
 For Event Hubs input, use the `PARTITION BY` keyword to partition the Stream Analytics job.
 The data will be divided into subsets based on the Event Hubs partitions.
 As long as your query doesn't join across partitions or input streams, then each partition will be processed in parallel.

-If it's not possible to parallelize the entire job, try to break the job into multiple steps, starting with one or more parallel steps.
+If it's not possible to parallelize the entire Stream Analytics job, try to break the job into multiple steps, starting with one or more parallel steps.
 That way, the first steps can be run in parallel before any joins.
 For example, in this reference architecture, the first two steps are simple partitioned `SELECT` statements.
 The last step joins the two input streams.

 Windowing functions and temporal joins require additional SU to hold the events in memory over the window.
 However, you can ameliorate this by using `PARTITION BY` so that each partition is processed separately.
 For more information, see [Understand and adjust Streaming Units](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-streaming-unit-consumption#windowed-aggregates).

+## Cosmos DB

+Throughput capacity for Cosmos DB is measured in [Request Units](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) (RU).
+In order to scale a Cosmos CB container past 10,000 RU, you must specify a partition key when you create the container, and include the partition key in the document payloads.
+In this reference architecture, a new document is created once every minute (the hopping window interval), so the throughput requirements are quite low.

 ## Monitoring considerations